Enable or disable

 These three are independent knobs, privacy mode doesn’t touch the other two:

-To stop sending your session data entirely, suspend the Collector (collector.enable: false) rather than reaching for privacy mode, privacy mode trims what is sent, not whether anything is sent.
+collector.enable: false) rather than reaching for privacy mode, privacy mode trims what is sent, not whether anything is sent.

-Both paths write the same privacy.enable value and re-render artifacts.
+The command is a convenience wrapper around one config key:privacy.enable value and re-render artifacts.
 The key is read from disk when the DevTools env is built, so the layer that wins (local > project > global) is the one that takes effect.

 Gate only one channel

 Privacy mode flips both flags together.
-If you want, say, recordings off but tool detail on, set the DevTools env override your ironbeeDevTools.env values are applied after the privacy flags, so they win:
+If you want, say, recordings off but tool detail on, set the DevTools env override yourironbeeDevTools.env values are applied after the privacy flags, so they win:

 What’s next?